Margaret Garner: Early life

-Escape and trial
+The escape

 On January 28, 1856, Robert and Margaret Garner, who was pregnant, together with family members, escaped and fled to Storrs Township, a rural area just west of Cincinnati, along with several other enslaved families.
 Robert Garner had stolen his enslaver's horses and sleigh along with his gun.
 Seventeen people were reported to have been in their party.
 In the coldest winter in 60 years, the Ohio River had frozen.
 At daybreak, the group crossed the ice in Boone County, Kentucky, just west of Covington, and escaped to Storrs Township before dividing to avoid detection.

 The Garners and their four children, with Robert's father Simon and his wife Mary, made their way to the home of Margaret's uncle Joe Kite, who had himself been formerly enslaved, and who lived along Mill Creek below Cincinnati.
 The other nine people in their party reached safe houses in Cincinnati and eventually escaped via the Underground Railroad to Canada.
 Kite went to abolitionist Levi Coffin for advice on how to get the group to safety.
 Coffin agreed to help them escape the city, and told Kite to take the Garner group further west of the city, where many free Black people lived, and to wait until night.

 Slave catchers and U.S. Marshals found the Garners barricaded inside Kite's house before he returned.
 They surrounded the property and then stormed the house.
 Robert Garner fired several shots and wounded at least one deputy marshal.
 Margaret killed her two-year-old daughter Mary with a butcher's knife rather than see the child returned to slavery.
 She had wounded her other children, preparing to kill them and herself, when she was subdued by the posse.